How Wide Should a Vanity Light Be Compared to Your Mirror

 One of my favorite things about bathroom design is how you can mix and match to create a unique look.
 Don’t be afraid to play with different light styles or even combine multiple fixtures.
 In my friend’s bathroom, she paired a small chandelier-style light with two sconces for a glamorous vibe.
 The key is to keep the total width in check and make sure the lights work together visually.

 If you’re mixing fixtures, stick to the same finish (like brass or matte black) for a cohesive look.
 I’ve also seen people use backlit mirrors with smaller vanity lights for a modern, layered effect.
-Just make sure the combined light output is enough to keep your space bright.
+Just make sure the combined light output is enough to keep your space bright — that’s where the lumens guidance above comes in.

 Common Mistakes to Avoid